OPEN-NEXT/Skillmatching/README.md

    - This file holds needed project data of the individuals
    - The file refers to and uses class and property expressions from the other two ontologies.

+## PREREQUISITS
+The following pre-requisites are recommended for the following sections: <br>
+- Basic knowledge about Ontology and semantics.
+An ontology is a concept used to model semantics (study of meaning, which enables developing parts of a language that can be understood and used commonly).
+A comprehensive overview can be found in [(Guarino et al. 2009)](#Gua). <br>
+- Knowledge about the constitution of RDF and OWL graphs, and constants: RDF <sup>[1](https://www.w3.org/TR/rdf-schema/)</sup> and OWL <sup>[2](https://www.w3.org/TR/owl-features/),[3](https://www.w3.org/TR/owl2-overview/)</sup> are used to model semantics.
+Both use triple patterns to create graphs interrelating resources and setting them into an interconnected network.
+An introduction into the topic is for example explained by [(Pan et al. 2017)](#Pan). <br>
+- SPARQL knowledge: SPARQL <sup>[4](https://www.w3.org/TR/2013/REC-sparql11-overview-20130321/),[5](https://www.w3.org/TR/sparql11-query/),[6](https://www.w3.org/TR/sparql-features/)</sup> is a query language for RDF data using graph patterns to restrict query response results.
+The referenced links provide a comprehensive overview about the functionality of SPARQL.<br>
+- JSON and JSON pointer: [(Pezoa et al. 2016)](#Pez) provides understandable insights for a quick introduction to the topic: JSON is based on the Java Script programming language and is used for web applications in order to send and retrieve API requests and responses.
+JSON pointer are both, a query language and a concept used for information retrieval from JSON documents via defined formatted strings, relating to a unique value in the JSON document.<br>
+- JAVA and JAVA APIs OWLAPI <sup>[7](https://github.com/owlcs/owlapi/)</sup> and JENA <sup>[8](https://jena.apache.org/)</sup> knowledge is helpful for developers who want to contribute to the demonstrator code.
+JENA API is an RDF open-source-framework for semantic networks.
+Most functionality is given for RDF graphs (like loading, serializing, saving, reasoning and querying) but functionality is also given to some extend on OWL based graphs. [(Antoniou und van Harmelen 2009)](#Ant) indicate which expressions overlap in RDF and OWL and which ones shift the scope of RDF.
+For OWL ontologies the OWLAPI provides complete functionality.<br>
+- Since the repository is stored on GitHub, general knowledge about GitHub and Git is assumed, referring to the GitHub guides <sup>[9](https://guides.github.com/)</sup>. <br>

 ## INSTRUCTIONS TO USE